ZHEQIUSHUI/gender-age-estimation-mxnet-cpp/README.md

 # gender-age-estimation-mxnet-cpp

-you should see also my the other [repository](https://github.com/ZHEQIUSHUI/Retinaface-Cpp-mxnet),
+firse,you should see also my the other [repository](https://github.com/ZHEQIUSHUI/Retinaface-Cpp-mxnet),

 this repository is base on that